Anthony-Maxwell1/wintrchess-ext/README.md

 # wintrchess-ext

-Redirect chess.com game reviews (currently only from game finish page) to wintrchess.com
+Redirect chess.com or lichess.org game reviews (currently only from game finish page) to wintrchess.com

-Disclaimer: This extension is not affiliated with chess.com or wintrchess.com.
+Disclaimer: This extension is not affiliated with chess.com, lichess.org or wintrchess.com.
 This extension, wintrchess.com or me (Anthony-Maxwell1) is not liable for any action taken against your chess.com account, however undetectable or unlikely it is.

 Currently this is not available on any online extension store.